 You can look forward to your retirement in the L G P S with:

 A secure pension: worked out every Scheme year and added to your pension account.
 The pension added to your account at the end of a Scheme year is a 49th of your pensionable pay in that year if you are in the main section.
-The total amount of pension in your account at the end of every Scheme year is revalued in the following April to take into account the cost of living (measured by the Consumer Prices Index (C P I)).
+The total amount of pension in your account at the end of every Scheme year is adjusted in the following April to take into account the cost of living, measured by the Consumer Prices Index (C P I).
 The Scheme year runs from 1 April to 31 March.

-Flexibility to pay more or less contributions: you can boost your pension by paying more contributions, which you would get tax relief on.
+Flexibility to pay more or less contributions: You can boost your pension by paying more contributions, which you would get tax relief on.
 You also have the option to pay half your normal contributions in return for half your normal pension.
 This is known as the 50/50 section of the Scheme.
 The 50/50 section is designed to help members stay in the Scheme when times are financially tough.

-Tax-free cash: when you take your pension, you have the option to exchange part of it for some tax-free cash.
+Tax-free cash: When you take your pension, you have the option to exchange part of it for some tax-free cash.

-Peace of mind: your family enjoys financial security, with immediate life cover and a pension for your spouse, civil partner or eligible cohabiting partner and eligible children if you die in service.
+Peace of mind: Your family enjoys financial security, with immediate life cover and a pension for your spouse, civil partner or eligible cohabiting partner and eligible children if you die in service.
 If you become seriously ill and you've met the two-year qualifying period, you could receive immediate ill health benefits.

 Freedom to choose when to take your pension: You do not need to have reached your Normal Pension Age to take your pension.
 Once you've met the two year qualifying period, you can choose to retire and take your pension at any time between age 55 and 75.
 Your Normal Pension Age is simply the age you can retire and take the pension you've built up in full.
 If you choose to take your pension before your Normal Pension Age it will normally be reduced, as it's being paid earlier.
 If you take it later than your Normal Pension Age it's increased because it's being paid later.